CTW121/NeRFDeltaView-Ensemble/README.md

 We recommend running the application using [**conda**](https://docs.conda.io/en/latest/).

-## Run the Visualization Tool Application
+## Launch the Visualization Tool Application

 To run the NeRFDeltaView Ensemble visualization tool application, follow these steps: